Anchal-Saxena/Anchal-Saxena/README.md

 - 👋 Hi, I’m @Anchal-Saxena
 - 👀 I’m interested in Data Science,Machine Learning and Artificial intelligence
-- 🌱 I’m currently learning Python, Tableau, R, MySQL, Azure, Apache, Sapark, Hadoop, Artificial intelligence and Deep learning
+- 🌱 I’m currently learning Python, R, MySQL, Tableau, Hadoop, Artificial intelligence and Deep learning
 - 💞️ I’m looking to collaborate on all topics related to Data Science, Machine Learning and Artificial Intelligence
 - 📫 You can reach me on my email id:anchalsaxena033@gmail.com